 It’s no secret that a drysuit isn’t a small investment.
 However, that investment often pays for itself in added comfort and an extended dive season.
 Going beyond the initial investment in your drysuit, undergarments, and added options, there is the ongoing cost of maintaining your suit and keeping it diveable.
 With that in mind, there are ways to stretch your maintenance dollar and ensure that your drysuit doesn’t let you down when you are itching for a dive.

 Drysuit Zippers Aren’t Cheap

 I always say that if a drysuit were a car, then the zipper would be the transmission.
 Why do I say this?
 Well first off, it’s a key component to staying dry.
 If your zipper isn’t holding a seal, then your suit leaks and it negates the whole concept of a drysuit.
 Secondly, there is a significant cost involved in replacing a zipper, usually around 300 dollars.
-Bear in mind that if you keep your drysuit for years and dive it often, a zipper replacement is inevitable.
+Bear in mind, if you keep your drysuit for years and dive it often, a zipper replacement is inevitable.
 Whether you have to replace it yearly, or after 3-5 years is up to how you maintain it.